Darek-Ryszka/Darek-Ryszka/README.md

 # Hi there, I'm Darek 👋

-## I'm Computer Science Student, Cyclist and Airedale terrier owner!
+## I'm Computer Science Student, Cyclist and Airedale Terrier owner !

 - 🌱 I’m learning Python, Django and Docker.
 - 👯 Still discovering new stuff !
 - 🥅 2022 Goals:
-- ⚡ Learn more about Python, Django, Docker and Linux,
+- ⚡ Learn more about Python, Django, Docker and Linux
-- ⚡ Take the first steps in CSS, HTML,
+- ⚡ Take the first steps in CSS, HTML
-- ⚡ Maybe JavaScript,
+- ⚡ Maybe JavaScript

 ---